 GiftGhostBot: How Does It Affect Consumers And Retailers?

-Any customer, who is an unfortunate victim of the crime, may see that their gift card has run out of funds.
+Any customer who is an unfortunate victim of the crime may see that their gift card has run out of funds.
 The bot is capable of running through a whopping 1.7 million accounts in just an hour!

 Due to the disappearance of funds, consumers may hold the retailer responsible and register a complaint.
 If the gift card does not have FDIC protection, then the retailer will not refill the amount.
 In such a scenario, the consumer and retailer relationship gets damaged.

 On the other hand, if a retailer is a victim of the cyber theft, there is little it can do to salvage the situation.
-Even if the retailer want to issue a refund, the requests for the same on its website may touch millions in a day alone.
+Even if the retailer wants to issue a refund, the requests for the same on its website may touch millions in a day alone.
 This could lead to a possible serve outage, which means that even if the retailer wants to make amends, it will be rendered helpless.

 What's The Solution For Retailers And Consumers?

 According to Distil Networks, the bot attack peaked after March 8 and continued its rampant run till March 13.
 After this date, the bot has been reportedly lying low.
-Security analysts, suggest that retailers implement certain best practices to avoid such threats.
+Security analysts suggest that retailers implement certain best practices to avoid such threats.

 "A best practice would be to include a CAPTCHA on the Check-your-Gift-Card-Balance page.
-While not effective against the most sophisticated bots, it prevents many bots," shared Anna Westelius, Chief of Distil's Professional Services Security Analysts.
+While not effective against the most sophisticated bots, it prevents many bots," shared Anna Westelius, chief of Distil's Professional Services Security Analysts.

-Consumers are advised to treat their gift card like it is money, as well check its balance.
+Consumers are advised to treat their gift card like it is money, as well as check its balance.
 It is advisable to take a screenshot of the gift card balance as evidence.
 Those affected and facing issues with retailer-issued gift cards can also contact the Federal Trade Commission in the United States.